Product switching

 If your docs.yml file includes a navigation field or a tabs field, be sure to remove.
 Those fields should now belong in the product-specific .yml files.

-You can optionally add versions to your products.
+You can optionally add versions to your internal products.
 Versioned and unversioned products can live next to each other in your site.
+Versions are not supported for external products.

 For standalone versioning without products, see our Versioning guide.